Dropbox has acknowledged that its

 The tip-off was in the form of e-mails from some users, who complained about spam they were receiving at e-mail addresses they used only for their Dropbox accounts.
 The company said it has contacted the users and helped them protect their accounts.

-The sequence, according to a posting Tuesday by Aditya Agarwal on the corporate blog, was that one of the stolen passwords had been used to gain access to a Dropbox account of a company employee, which contained a project document with user e-mail addresses.
+The sequence, according to a posting Tuesday by Aditya Agarwal on the corporate blog, was that one of the stolen passwords had been used to gain access to a Dropbox account of a company employee, which contained a project with user e-mail addresses.

 Agarwal apologized for the slipup, which the company believes led to the spam, and said that "additional controls" have been put in place to prevent such a recurrence by an employee.

 Additionally, steps are being taken to improve the security of accounts.
-Within a few weeks, Agarwal said, two-factor authentication will be implemented.
-This will require two proofs of identity to sign in, such as the password and a temporary code sent to one's phone.
+Within a few weeks, Agarwal said, two-factor will be implemented.
+This will require two proofs of to sign in, such as the password and a temporary code sent to one's phone.

 New automated mechanisms will be used to help ID suspicious activity, and a new page will allow users to see all active logins to an account.
 The company may also require a user to change a password, if, for example, it's a common password or hasn't been changed in awhile.